chobbledotcom/vegan-prestwich/place/chips-at-no-8.md

 - "Saturday: 17:00 - 20:00"
 - "Sunday: CLOSED"
 ---

+[July 2024:](https://www.instagram.com/p/C9xpC8At3XX/) "Chips and French mushroom pie with mushy peas and curry sauce from @chipsno8 .
+Remember you have to ask for your chips in vegetable oil for them to be vegan.
+Worth the wait though - the curry sauce in particular was excellent! 💚"

 [May 2022:](https://www.instagram.com/p/CdOeUUWgRao) "In addition to being the nicest chippy I’ve ever set foot in [@chipsno8](https://www.instagram.com/chipsno8) does a lovely vegan pie, chips, and mushy peas!"